Preview

 In the above example, structure named data has been defined which contains two elements named a and b.

-Variables of a structure can be declared just like variables of other data types.
+We can declare variables of a structure just as we declare variables of other data types.

 Example: